BabyM0le/CSGO-Safe/README.md

-A Discord bot used to check users reputation via csgo-rep (In development)
+A website used to check users reputation via csgo-rep & steamrep (In development)